Junorium/app_engr_methods_project/README.md

 Connect a continuous 5V power supply to the Rapsberry Pi.

 # Installation
+[Python 3](https://www.python.org/downloads/) must be installed prior to installing the following libraries.
 Install the following in Raspberry Pi terminal prior to running program
 ```
 >>> pip install gpiozero